LillyMottershead/dice-roller/README.md

 ## quick dice

-# Note, this branch is has deprecated python/flask code which is being kept for future reference.
+# Note, this branch has deprecated python/flask code which is being kept for future reference.

 # About